kishorgollapalliwar-performance/python-tests/README.md

-# ranger-service-stress-test
+# python tests
-Users will be able to perform ranger service stress test
+Users will be able to perform python tests using scripts present in this repo